Create a beautiful bird feeder wreath

-Don’t forget fruit—birds will enjoy this addition, especially out of season when fruit is hard for them to find.
+Don’t forget fruit — birds will enjoy this addition, especially out of season when fruit is hard for them to find.
 Favorites include oranges, cranberries, apples, blueberries and grapes.

 Wire-on seedheads and sprays

 Green florist wire can be used to attach almost anything, but be sure to tuck the ends into the wreath so a bird won’t get poked by a sharp wire.
-In the photo above at right, see how to bend it into a u-shape and pierce through a seed-packed sunflower head.
+In the photo above at left, see how to bend it into a u-shape and pierce through a seed-packed sunflower head.
 Simply wrap the ends around the wreath and twist them together to anchor it.
 Short pieces of wire (2 to 3 in. long) can be used to fasten stem clusters to the cedar branches in several spots.
 Make a bundle of millet by wiring the stems tightly together first, like in photo above at right, then attaching it to the branches of the wreath.